alexchacon2341/navigation-dqn/Report.md

 The agent interacts with its environment through a sequence of observations, actions, and rewards.
-Its goal is to select actions in order to maximizes cumulative future reward.
+Its goal is to select actions in order to maximize cumulative future reward.
 More formally, the RNN is used to approximate the optimal action-value function:

 ![Action Value Function][image2]